On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

-A compelling way out of the dilemma was noted first by Behncke \cite{Behncke}, and amplified subsequently by Arnold--Kalf--Schneider \cite{AKSch} and by Gesztezy--Simon--Thaller \cite{GesSimTha} (see also \cite{ThallerBOOK}).
-These authors pointed out that the problem of the lack of essential self-adjointness of (\ref{eq:HdiracSR}) for when $Z> 118$ goes away if one takes the anomalous magnetic moment $\mu_a$ of the electron into account.
+As noted first by Behncke \cite{Behncke}, and explored subsequently by Arnold--Kalf--Schneider \cite{AKSch} and by Gesztezy--Simon--Thaller \cite{GesSimTha} (see also \cite{ThallerBOOK}), the lack of essential self-adjointness of (\ref{eq:HdiracSR}) for when $Z> 118$ (or $Z> \sqrt{3}/2\alphaS$ if $Z>0$ is treated as real) can be resolved by taking the anomalous magnetic moment $\mu_a$ of the electron into account.
 This means to replace (\ref{eq:HdiracSR}) by

-with $\mu_a <0$ \cite{FanETal}.
-The operator (\ref{eq:HdiracSRamm}) on its minimal domain is essentially self-adjoint for all $Z>0$.
-This would seem to be a weighty argument for its physical significance, except for the following caveat: The anomalous magnetic moment of the electron is conventionally explained as a quantum-electrodynamical effect, and it is somewhat unsatisfactory if a non-rigorous perturbative quantum field-theoretical calculation \cite{CetAL} is invoked to rescue quantum mechanics from one of its conceptual dilemmas.